 True, the current rule prohibits carriers and ticket agents from engaging in bait-and-switch tactics.
 But the DOT defines that to mean that a carrier or ticket agent can’t repeatedly advertise a fare at the beginning of the ticketing process only to present the consumer with a higher price at the end, according to the agency.

 “We have heard isolated anecdotal reports involving fares that were cached or stored on a server for a period of time during which the selling entity’s Web site displayed that fare as current and available, when, in fact, it had been replaced with an updated — usually higher — fare,” says DOT spokeswoman Caitlin Harvey.
+(Here’s how to get a refund on a non-refundable airline ticket.)

-To incur the wrath of the DOT, which regulates domestic air travel, an airline would have to “systematically and intentionally” use caching as a method of luring consumers to its Web site or increasing the price people pay.
+To incur the wrath of the DOT, which regulates domestic air travel, an airline would have to “systematically and intentionally” use bait-and-switch caching as a method of luring consumers to its Web site or increasing the price people pay.
 Put differently, someone would have to catch an airline or ticket reseller doing it over and over again, and show irrefutable proof.
 Given the fickle nature of today’s online booking systems, that may be impossible.

 Novak’s case had a happy ending.
 After my inquiries, a FlightHub representative contacted her and promised to send her a check for the difference between the rate she’d originally been quoted and the one she paid for her ticket.